Lyubosumaz/react-softuni-project/README.md

 # react-softuni-project
-My project jokingly named "Dqvol 4", used as final course SPA project.
+My project jokingly named "Dqvol 4", used as course finals project.
-Now is taste ground for trying new stuff, that I see on the internet.
+Now is test ground for trying new stuff that I see on internet.
+Traditional SPA site.